lilcpu/slate/source/index.html.md

 # Introduction

 Welcome to the Lifespan API!
-You can use our API to access Lifespan API endpoints, which can get information on various subscription services, categories, and tools to analyze transaction statements to identify or reccomend services to your users.
+You can use our API to access Lifespan API endpoints, which can get information on various subscription services, categories, and tools to analyze transaction statements to identify or recommend services to your users.

 # Authentication